hai-vr/documentation/docs/hvr/core/physics-animation.md

 <HaiVideo src="./img/M0sEtExl9r-f.mp4" halfWidth={true}></HaiVideo>

-## Physics Animation Profiles
+## Applying Physics Animation

 The main way to control a Physics Animation in HVR is by setting up an *[HVR Avatarlike](avatarlike)* component, and enabling **Use Physics Animation** in that component.

-Then, in the hierarchy of the *HVR Avatarlike* object, go to:
+Then, in the hierarchy of the *HVR Avatarlike* object:
-- *HVRMultipurposeRig → HVRIK → RuntimeTargets*, and move the child targets to define a new pose.
+- Go to *HVRMultipurposeRig → HVRIK → RuntimeTargets*.
+Move and rotate the child targets to define a new pose.
-- *HVRMultipurposeRig → HVRPhysicsAnimation → ProfileApplier*, and edit the profile settings of each limb to get the physics reaction you need.
+- Go to *HVRMultipurposeRig → HVRPhysicsAnimation → ProfileApplier*.
+In the **HVR ProfileAnimationPhysicsApplier** component, edit the profile settings of each limb to get the physics reaction you need.

 ![Unity_xyY59AVt9L.png](img/Unity_xyY59AVt9L.png)